tonytw1/tonytw1/README.md

 Attempting to show competence and an understanding of how computers work without resorting to white boarding exercises.

 ## Personal projects

+Non dressage code which solves problems I'm interested in.

 ### Wellynews